 7. Don’t Write in the Present Tense or the Second Person

 Why not?
 Lots of very successful novels are narrated this way.
 Yes, and they are mostly written by writers who have put a lot of thought into how to carry off these virtuoso POVs.

-(Subsection Don’t: Don’t centre your opening around something like The Reaping in the Hunger Games.
-It’s out there already – and Shirley Jackson and others knew that.
+(Subsection Don’t: Don’t centre your opening around something like The Reaping in The Hunger Games.
+It’s out there already – and Shirley Jackson and others knew that even before Suzanne Collins.
 Do something different.)